microsoft/SuperchargeAzureSQLDeployments/docs/labs/3-AzureResourceDeployment.md

 23. Click on **Pipeline**

 :bulb: At this point your Prod Release pipeline should look like the below.
+You should have two stages, dev and prod

 ![](./imgs/pr-prod-pipline.png)